How To Increase Sales Fast

 • You then need ongoing (monthly or weekly) training to ensure they are continuously refining and implementing the skills.
 You cannot expect to achieve great KPIs if they are not trained adequately and consistently.

 • Revisit basic sales training once or twice a year.
-Your team will not remember the simple things without doing this, and the simple things are
+Your team will not remember the simple things without doing this, and the simple things are often barriers to optimal success.

 • Always acknowledge good performance in your team.
 Motivate by positive reinforcement.